 Paper wallet - These can be considered as one of the safest of the bunch, but also the most inconvenient.
 The fact that you have to write your private key whenever you want to sign and broadcast a transaction is inconvenient to say the least.
 Furthermore, using your private key to access your wallet will still leave you vulnerable to hacks..

-Hardware wallets - Now, we are going to talk about Hardware wallets, which they are certainly the best option to security store your personal assets.
-Hardware wallets like the Ledger wallet keep your coins easily accessible through a physical device (usually protected by a PIN) while also keeping your private keys safe.
+Hardware wallets - Now, we are going to talk about Hardware wallets, which they are certainly the best option to securely store your personal assets.
+Hardware wallets like the Ledger Wallet and the Trezor Wallet keep your coins easily accessible through a physical device (usually protected by a PIN) while also keeping your private keys safe.
 Given that transactions are signed within the device, the private key never reaches the computer and is thus safe from hackers.

 Part 2: Characteristics and safety measures taken by Ledger